soichi-berson/education-spending_and_happiness_analysis/README.md

 -`images`: pictures on the file.

+-`pdf`: the reports of two versions with/without Python codes, the document of only Python codes.

--`data_analysis.ipynb`: the report with analysis using Python
+-`data_analysis.ipynb`: the report with analysis using Python.

--`data_analysis.pdf`: the report with analysis using Python (PDF version)
+-`data_analysis.pdf`: the report with analysis using Python (PDF version).

 ## License